-Finally, a 2016 survey by Gallup found that 51% of employees would change roles to accept a position with more flexible hours.
+Finally, a 2021 survey by Randstad found that 25% of employees would change roles to accept a position with more flexible hours.
 Though some sectors will struggle to offer remote roles, companies in a multitude of other industries can benefit from considering the potential of virtual working.
 As more job seekers search for a work environment that suits their demanding lifestyles, demonstrating a brand that allows for flexibility might help you to get ahead of the game.
 Ultimately, the best strategy is to embrace an adaptable branding strategy that allows you to evolve with the changing requirements of the marketplace.
 As employment continues to grow, companies need to remain as agile as possible to create that "cutting edge" recruitment experience.

-The Danger of Ignoring Your Employer Brand
+Prioritise Excellent Leadership The Danger of Ignoring Your Employer Brand

 The talent shortage is a severe problem for almost every industry.
-In 2016, 40% of global employers suggested that they were having trouble finding the right staff for their team.
+According to a report by ManpowerGroup, 3 out of 4 employers this year reported having trouble with finding the right staff for their team.